btrettel/flt/README.md

 ## Goals

 - Correctness: All libraries and tools are planned to be thoroughly tested.
 I will fall short of this goal, but intend to approach it asymptotically in time.
-- Portability: Typically the Fortran 90 standard will be used to maximize portability.
+- Portability: A subset of Fortran 2003 will be used to maximize portability.
 Multiple compilers will be tested to ensure portability.
+Not all Fortran 2003 features have been implemented properly in some compilers (for example, parameterized derived types), so those features will be avoided.
 - Simplicity: No convoluted or opaque build system or algorithms.
 The simplest approach that works is usually what I'll pick.

 ## To-do